Normandy Sightseeing

 Morning

 Visit Château de Carrouges 20 miles north west of Alençon, driving there through the Forest of Ecouves on the D2 rather than the busy N12.
 Open every day all year round.
 Closes for lunch 12.00 to 2.30pm.
-The last morning tour is at 11.15am.
+The last morning tour starts at 11.15am - don't miss it!

 Afternoon

-Visit Chateau de Sassy at St Christophe-le-Jajolet, 12 miles north-east from Carrouges.
+Visit Chateau de Sassy at St Christophe-le-Jajolet, just 12 miles north-east from Carrouges.
 Visit the château and its impressive formal gardens and terraces.
 Open 15 June to 15 September 10.30 to 12.30 and 2pm to 6pm.
 Easter Saturday to 14 June and 16-30 September open weekends only, 3pm to 6pm.
+No restaurant at Sassy but you can picnic there.

-Visit Bagnoles-de-l’Orne, a spa town with lots of shops and restaurants/bars, an arboretum and park on the mount next to the chateau (not open to public) and lakeside park by the Casino.
-Just up the road from the Casino is a little garden to visit called “le Jardin Retiré”.
-Open April to September Fri, Sat, Sun 10am – 6pm.
+Visit Bagnoles-de-l'Orne, a spa town with lots of shops and restaurants/bars, an arboretum and park on the mount next to the chateau (interior not open to public) and pleasant lakeside park.
+Just up the road from the Casino is a little garden to visit called "le Jardin Retiré".
+Open April to September Fri-Sun 10am - 6pm or by appointment other times of year.

 Near Bagnoles at La Pesnière, 61700 Champsecret, “Le Jardin Boutique” sells all sorts of garden ornaments, statues, metalwork, furniture, and house décor such as candelabras, lanterns, statues, table decorations, etc. We have bought garden furniture and ornaments here.
 Open Friday to Tuesday 10 to 12.30 and 2pm to 6pm.